Skip to content

 axe Hourly error digest summarizing recent axe errors

-mentors_complete All mentors finished for a ChangeSpec entry (or none matched)
+mentors All mentors finished for a ChangeSpec entry (or none matched)

-(workflow) Workflow completion (success or failure)
+Workflow-specific sender label Workflow completion (success or failure)

 Agent Completion Attachments

 Attachment paths are discovered from local git changes, untracked files, saved proposal/commit diffs, and the latest commit when the agent committed or opened a PR.
 Missing, deleted, unsupported, and duplicate paths are ignored.
 If more than 10 Markdown sources remain after filtering, SASE skips Markdown PDF rendering for that completion and includes a note explaining the limit.
 The final PDF and image lists are also written to done.json as markdown_pdf_paths and image_paths for agent metadata consumers.
+Explicit artifact paths are read from the explicit-artifact association index at notification time, deduplicated against the standard attachments, and ignored if the index is unavailable.

 In ACE, completion artifacts are opened from the Agents tab with A. The artifact panel supports marking multiple files and opening the full artifact sequence, so notification attachments, generated PDFs/images, plan files, and explicit artifacts use one selection workflow.
+ACE may also include image files referenced by saved prompt artifacts in that picker.
+Those prompt-referenced images are persisted or synthesized as ACE artifact-list entries, but they are not appended to notification delivery payloads unless they also appear in done.json.image_paths or were saved explicitly with sase artifact create.

 The Agents tab also treats user-agent completions as unread work items.
 When a terminal agent is selected after it has been marked unread, or when the user jumps to it with the unread-agent shortcut, ACE clears the row's unread marker and dismisses the matching completion notification.
 Plan approvals and user questions remain explicit response workflows and are not auto-read merely by selection.